Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 Testing!
 Fast, widespread testing.
 That is what allows health officials to identify new outbreaks, conduct contact tracing and isolate anyone who has been exposed.

-The quickest way for Mr Trump to accomplish his goal of reviving the economy is to preach the virtues of testing every time he's in front of a camera, and to make his frequent boast that "anyone who wants a test can get a test" a reality instead of a blatant lie.
+The quickest way for Trump to accomplish his goal of reviving the economy is to preach the virtues of testing every time he's in front of a camera, and to make his frequent boast that "anyone who wants a test can get a test" a reality instead of a blatant lie.

 The US has made progress on that front.
 It passed 10 million tests this week, and is climbing up the global ranking of tests conducted per capita.

-It still has a long way to go though.
+It still has a long way to go, though.
 America wasted the early weeks of the pandemic, and has been playing catch-up ever since.

-Mr Trump should be focused on getting the job done – not on making increasingly ridiculous excuses.
+Trump should be focused on getting the job done – not on making increasingly ridiculous excuses.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website